TylerCGarcia/LoRa-BLE-Sensor-Board/README.md

    * Output is determined by resistors in feedback
  - This boost has one configuration which is 5V

+**Sensor 3 ESD**
+ - ESD protection for Sensor 3 power and digital lines
+  * ESD is for 5V for power and 3.3V for input lines

 **Power Switches**
  - Connects boost and ldo/buck outputs so only 1 is used by the sensor
    * Boost outputs have priority if both are enabled
  - ESD protection for sensor power
    * Designed for 24V for Sensor 1 and Sensor 2
-   * 5V ESD for Sensor 3

 **Digital Inputs**
  - MOSFET based level shifters
    * Allows sensor digital logic to be translated from sensor power to Vdd
  - ESD protection for digital inputs
    * Designed for 24V for Sensor 1 and Sensor 2
-   * 3.3V ESD for Sensor 3

 **Analog Inputs**
  - 5 inputs meant for external sensors